jb55/csvgrep/README.md

   GPLv2

+    csvgrep - grep a csv
-    headcat - cat the head of a file with other files Copyright (C) 2015  William Casarin
+    Copyright (C) 2015  William Casarin

     This program is free software; you can redistribute it and/or